Top Agile Metrics for Effective Team Management

 7. Value Delivered

 Here, project managers assign value to every requirement.
 This metric uses either dollars or a points system.
 Implementing features with high value should be the top priority.
-An upward trend in this metric shows that things are on track.
+An upward trend in this metric shows that projects are on track.
 On the other hand, a downward trend isn’t a good sign.
 It means the implementation of lower-value features is going on.
 If that’s the case, the team should make amends.
 Sometimes, you might even have to stop product development.

 8. Net Promoter Score